ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 # Appendix

-##Using a TPM for Attestation
+## Using a TPM for Attestation

 The Trusted Platform Module and surrounding ecosystem provide three interlocking capabilities to enable secure collection of evidence from a remote device, Platform Configuration Registers (PCRs), a Quote mechanism, and a standardized Event Log.

-Each TPM has at least sixteen PCRs, each one large enough to hold one hash value (SHA-1, SHA-256, and other algorithms can be used for this hashing depending on TPM version).
+Each TPM has at least between eight and twenty-four PCRs (depending on the profile and vendor choices), each one large enough to hold one hash value (SHA-1, SHA-256, and other algorithms can be used for this hashing depending on TPM version).
 PCRs can’t be accessed directly from outside the chip, but the TPM interface provides a way to “extend” a new security measurement hash into any PCR, a process by which the existing value in the PCR is hashed with the new security measurement hash, and the result placed back into the same PCR.
 The result